 First, I want to say I use Firefox Focus as my default browser.
-“Browse, clean, repeat” as its slogan, I like the fact that I can erase my search history with the tap of a button.
-Not that I have anything to hide, but gives me peace of mind knowing no one can spy my internet moves.
+“Browse, clean, repeat”; I like the fact that I can erase my search history with the tap of a button.
+Not that I have anything to hide, but gives me peace of mind knowing no one can spy on my internet moves.

 Microsoft Edge for Android is not that different from other options out there.
-You get the search bar and a favorite list tab, as well a private button inside it, and you can too view a full version of a mobile website.
+You get the search bar and a favorite list tab, as well a private session option, and you can too view a full version of a mobile website.

 But the one thing that makes Microsoft Edge stand out from other Android browsers is the reading view.
-It’s so easy to activate it; like Safari on iOS, you just tap the reading icon next to the search bar and get a plain version of an article – no ads, no clutter.
-I haven´t found a mobile browser on Android that lets you access a reading view so easily.
+It’s so easy to activate it; like Safari on iOS, you tap the reading icon next to the search bar and get a simple version of an article – no ads, no clutter.
+I haven´t found a mobile browser on Android that lets you access a reading view without any fuss.